gongpha/godotsteam/readme.md

 You can [download pre-compiled versions of this repo here](https://codeberg.org/godotsteam/godotsteam/releases).

 **Version 3.30.2**
-- Changed: converted Input, NetworkingUtils and UGC class to Flat API to stop MinGW crashes
+- Changed: converted Input, NetworkingUtils, and UGC class to Flat API to stop MinGW crashes
 - Changed: int to uint64_t in file_share_result callback which broke the UGC handle
 - Removed: remnant bind for current_stats_received which was removed long ago